potiuk/airflow/canned-responses.md

 1) Build your own custom image following the examples we share there - using the latest base image and possibly bumping dependencies you want to bump.
 There are quite a few examples there when you follow the links.

-2) wait for a new version of Airflow and upgrade to it.
+2) Wait for a new version of Airflow and upgrade to it.
 Airflow images are updated to latest "non-conflicting" dependencies and use latest "base" image at release time, so what you have in the reference images at the moment we publish the image / release the version is what is "latest and greatest" available at the moment with the base platform we use (debian bookworm is the reference image we use).